saifar-tug/supply-chain-marketing-analytics-dashboard/README.md

-# Marketing Campaign Response Prediction – End-to-End Data Science Project
+# Marketing Campaign Response Prediction: An End-to-End Data Science Project

-This project simulates a real-world marketing analytics workflow for a product-based company.
-It covers the **entire data science lifecycle**: data cleaning, feature engineering, dashboarding, machine learning, and interactive app deployment.
+In this project, I built a complete marketing analytics solution from scratch — simulating how a real product-based company might use data to predict customer response to campaigns.
+It covers the entire data science lifecycle: from raw data cleaning and feature engineering to dashboard creation, model training, and deploying a live prediction app.

 ---